kszczucki/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data

+Purpose of this script is to collect, work with, and clean a data set.
+The goal is to prepare tidy data that can be used for later analysis.

 I assume that the data for this project (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip ) is downloaded and unziped into working directory.
 We need to download two additional packages : dplyr and reshape2